biocomp/hubitat_ci/README.md

 With proper IDE (I'm using [IntellijIDEA](https://www.jetbrains.com/idea/)), you can step through your tests **and your script**, view variables and have rich debugging experience in general.

 ![Image of debug session](docs/debugging.png)

+### Run your tests in the cloud after (or before) every push
+Just something obvious, really.
+If you can run it on your machine, you can also run it in the cloud.

+This library, and [hubitat_ci_example](https://github.com/biocomp/hubitat_ci_example), for example, have automatic builds set up in Azure Devops (former VSTS).
+Here's a build script file: [azure-pipelines.yml](azure-pipelines.yml).

 ### Have basics validated automatically for you
 By default, the library will initialize script object, and perform its validation.